The Most Common Sleeping Positions & Their Meanings

 Personality, as a way of giving meanings to sleep positions, may have hit a dead end.

-However, for those with sleep apnoea or bad snoring, back sleeping isn’t recommended.
-This is because it allows gravity to pull soft tissue in the throat downwards which can increase the chance of airway blockages.
+To help with back pain, you should sleep symmetrically on your back, as keeping one arm up or down may strain your shoulders and neck.
+But remember, back sleeping isn’t recommended for those with sleep apnea or bad snoring.
+This is because it allows gravity to pull soft tissue in the throat downwards, increasing the chance of airway blockages.

 Regarding the best mattress for back sleepers, anything between medium to very firm is recommended depending on your body type and preference.